FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.3_Kmers-and-Jaccard-Similarities/Kmer-Exercise-2_Jaccard-similarities.md

 Objective: Learn about the concept of "Jaccard similarities", and how they are used to compare sequences.

 Comparing and contrasting sequences is the main way that scientists find patterns within DNA and protein sequences.
 The Jaccard Similarity is a formula that we can use to determine how similar two sets (or groups of Kmers) are from each other.
-If two sequences that perform then same role are very similar, there is good chance that they from two closely-related species or genera.
-But if they are very different, the chances are high that they they are from two distantly-related species or genera.
+If two sequences that perform the same role are very similar, there is a good chance that they are from two closely-related species or genera.
+But if they are very different, the chances are high that they are from two distantly-related species or genera.
 This lesson allows you to explore using the Jaccard Similarities Formula to estimate sequence-similarity using kmers.

 ## Materials: